Why am I writing here?

 These can be called a diary of obsessive-compulsive problem hater.
 I walk around, pick up things I bump into, take them apart and see why they have all this stuff inside.

-In my Linkedin profile I say that I love to build things.
+In my Linkedin profile, I say that I love to build things.
 I would say it is more than love to build.
-It is culmination of obsessive compulsive disorder wrapped into addictive personality.
+It is a culmination of obsessive-compulsive disorder wrapped into addictive personality.
 That is how I make sense of the world — by building things and thus understanding what reality is.
-You run into a problem and then you get obsessed about it.
-Until you solve it, or go crazy.
+You run into a problem and then you get obsessed with it.
+Until you solve it or go crazy.

 Luck has it that I had access to computers early on, even growing up in the Soviet Union.
 The ‘Evil Empire’ use to be my home.

 Both my parents are applied mathematicians.
-That pretty much shaped my destiny — even though I didn’t initially got the beauty of math and computing — I absolutely hated my major in school — it grew on me and turned out to be pretty much the only thing that made sense in life.
+That pretty much shaped my destiny — even though I didn’t initially get the beauty of math and computing — I absolutely hated my major in school — it grew on me and turned out to be pretty much the only thing that made sense in life.

 I write about using computers to do useful stuff.
 Most of what I write are problems that I ran into and ways I managed to solve those problems.
 I write about stuff that worked for me and hopefully will help you.

 What I write about in Muscle Computing Blog?

-I write about things that interest me: Web Development, Product Development, Photography, Electronics, Design and Machine Learning and Mathematics.
-I am just starting to learn about Deep Learning — the topic that is very interesting to me.
+I write about things that interest me: Web Development, Product Development, Electronics, Design and Machine Learning, and Mathematics.
 Hope you find information in these post useful.

 What is Muscle Computing?

 I think it is cool to make machines to do manual work.
 Computers should do muscle work, and muscles should do computing; That is why the name is Muscle Computing.
-People who like to learning about solving real physical problems using computers might find those pages useful.
+People who like to learn about solving real physical problems using computers might find those pages useful.